Regulation on Hiring Foreigners in Indonesia

 There are several changes employers should take note of:

-The scope of employers of TKA in Indonesia is expanded in Regulation 20/2018 to include “other businesses”, therefore the current list of employers are as follows:
+The scope of employers of TKA in Indonesia is expanded in Regulation 20/2018 includes “other businesses”, therefore the current list of employers are as follows:

 It is now possible for companies not to obtain RPTKA for the following positions:

-Get the verified information from professionals.
 Contact Cekindo to find out how the changes will affect your recruitment operations in Indonesia.
-We are ready to assist you at our offices located in Jakarta, Bali and Semarang.